MartinFk/VRQuestionnaireToolkit/README.md

 ## Known Issues
-1) Do not use your selected delimiter ( "," by default) in your question
+1) Do not use your selected delimiter (e.g. ",") in your question
-2) When HTC Vive connected, Desktop mode does not work (restart Unity3D required)
+2) When VR headset is connected, Desktop mode does not work (restart Unity3D required)
 3) Large/Small Vive laser dot -> dis-/enable rectile autoscale in VivePointers Right and Left

 ## Work in Progress
 1) Add additional standardized questionnaires
-2) Support "effective" text input
-3) Oculus support
+2) Tactile/Sound feedback

 ## Issues
 If you face any problems while using the toolkit, please open an issue here - https://github.com/MartinFk/VRQuestionnaire/issues or contact us under martin.feick@dfki.de.